-it became apparent the network sensitivity was low.
-For an overview of the Schedule Table and Gantt Chart for this period please see Appendices A and B.
+Please see Appendices A and B to view the schedule after the team identified the critical path.

-After all of the activities were analyzed the team developed two milestones to identify the important events which would mark “identifiable accomplishments towards the project’s completion”.1 The first was to address the hardware assembly of the system which was deemed important as the preproduction models would assist in providing an overview for how the final product would turn out which would then help performance testing for any needed modifications.
-The second milestone focused on the completion of system integration.
-As system integration involves testing and project documentation it fit the criteria for significance and relevance.
+After all of the activities were analyzed as they corresponded to the completion of the project, the team developed two milestones identifying important events which would mark “identifiable accomplishments towards the project’s completion”.
+The first addressed the hardware assembly of the system which was deemed important as the preproduction models would assist in providing an overview for how the final product would turn out (which would then help performance testing for any needed modifications).
+After some debate the team decided that the second milestone should focus on the completion of the activity: System Integration.
+As this activity involves testing and project documentation it was a candidate and fit the criteria for significance and relevance.

-In working to address scheduling concerns and conflicts the team reviewed and discussed the advantages and disadvantages of analyzing the schedule as a Network Diagram versus a Gantt Chart.
-The results of this discussion may be found in the table below.
+Towards the end of this phase the team reviewed the various advantages and disadvantages of analyzing/utilizing the Network Diagram versus the Gantt Chart in MS Project.
+The comparative analysis may be found in the table below.

-Table x: Advantages and Disadvantages to the Network Diagram and Gantt Chart
+Table 1: Advantages and Disadvantages to the Network Diagram and Gantt Chart